 Growing up in Hawai’i as an advocate to hip hop and sneaker culture with a passion for preserving indigenous customs, Steve Fountain (Founder of Lacer Headwear) was always inspired by the roots of original form.
 This passion triggered his creation of the “Lacer,” a patented design that combines the baseball cap and sneaker perfectly to produce a supreme companion accessory for any pair of kicks.

 Lacer embodies a maxim of “evolved originality,” by providing fashion accessories worn by those drawn to cultural evolution and the pursuit of individuality, while purposely avoiding conventional concepts.
 Inspired by sneaker culture, the Lacer allows the evolution of sports footwear to be relived within a baseball cap.

-As a company Lacer Headwear would like to be known as a resistance to brand-tyranny, representing inventiveness, reconstruction, evolution, and originality; while terminating recycled fashion concepts for the more stand-alone consumer.
+As a company Lacer Headwear would like to be known as a resistance to brand-tyranny, representing inventiveness, reconstruction, evolution, and originality; while terminating recycled fashion concepts for those not afraid to stand alone.